Leaves and fruit. Copyright CSIRO

 Leaves and Flowers.
 Copyright CSIRO

-Flowers.
+10th leaf stage.
 Copyright CSIRO

 Scale bar 10mm.
 Copyright CSIRO